qwx9/strangepg/README.md

 This option completely ignores all of this and instead signals layouting to begin immediately after all nodes and edges have been created.
+- `-E` disable loading edge tags: mostly for saving memory if those won't be used.
 - `-W` disables suppressing warnings: redundant edges and such are discarded, but printing warnings about this and some other cases is too common;